khoih-prog/WiFiNINA_Generic/README.md

 ---

-### HOWTO Update WiFiNINA Firmware (latest version is v1.4.6 as of June 2021)
+### HOWTO Update WiFiNINA Firmware (latest version is v1.4.8 as of August 2021)

 #### 1) Update the WiFi101 / WiFiNINA FirmwareUpdater-Plugin

 - Download latest release from [WiFi101-FirmwareUpdater-Plugin](https://github.com/arduino/WiFi101-FirmwareUpdater-Plugin/releases).
-As of June 2021, the latest WiFiNINA FW is v1.4.6, use [WiFi101-FirmwareUpdater-Plugin version v0.11.1+](https://github.com/arduino/WiFi101-FirmwareUpdater-Plugin/releases).
-[Version v0.11.0] is still not ready yet for WiFiNINA FW is v1.4.6
+As of August 2021, the latest WiFiNINA FW is v1.4.8, use [WiFi101-FirmwareUpdater-Plugin version v0.12.0+](https://github.com/arduino/WiFi101-FirmwareUpdater-Plugin/releases).
 - Unzip the downloaded file into WiFi101 folder (WiFi101/tool/firmwares folder and WiFi101/tool/WiFi101.jar file)
 - Copy the whole WiFi101 folder to ./arduino-1.8.yy/tools to overwrite the old WiFi101 folder.
 - Restart the Arduino IDE if running.